 Once you have decided on your blog name and determined that the dot com address is available, it is time to purchase the domain.
 If you have never owned a website before it is as simple as this: you purchase the domain (www.worldofwanderlust.com) and then you sign up for annual hosting (around $8-$13 per year).

 There are two major options when you buy your website and hosting.
 The first is Blue Host and the second is Dream Host.
 Both offer a very similar product and similar pricing, so you can’t go wrong with either choice.

 It is important to choose a good hosting service because when things go wrong (technical issues are such a drag), you’ll need to be able to make contact and rectify any problems as they arise!

 Before you read any further, be sure to choice between the two hosting providers and buy your .com address.
 This will only take a few minutes.

 3. Install WordPress

-Now that you have registered a Domain (.com address) and have registered yourself for hosting, it is now time to install WordPress.
+Now that you have registered a Domain (if you don’t yet, click here to buy a website/hosting with DreamHost) and have registered yourself for hosting, it is now time to install WordPress.
 WordPress is the platform that you will write your blogs from, upload images, manage comments and build the core of your website.
 It looks like this from the back end of the website:

 WordPress.org is used by most bloggers to power their websites as it is simple to use, clean, and creates beautifully crafted content without needing to learn any code.
 For beginners who are completely new to this process and don’t really know what WordPress is, essentially it is a program that makes blogging a whole lot easier.
 All you have to do is a make one click to install WordPress to your Bluehost domain.
 For a step-by-step guide, it looks like this: